dbencic/reversing-quicktest/README.md

 <h2>3th task, caching functions return value</h2>
 <em>Implementation can be found in <code>cache_decorator.py</code></em>
-<p>Cache expiry time and number of hits are hardcoded as requested by task, but decorator can be changed in order to pass those two parameters as arguments</p>
+<p>Cache expiry time and number of hits are hardcoded as requested by task, but decorator can be changed in order to pass those two parameters as arguments.</p>
-<p>Time triggered eviction is done by one timer thread for every cache item, what simplifies the code, but may not be appropriate for large number of cached items.
-Anyway evicting items after timer expires releases some memory in case when some cached items are rarely hit.
-For real world scenario time based cache eviction policy can be written differently, of course</p>
+<p><em>Time triggered eviction</em> is done by one timer thread for every cached item, what simplifies the code, but may not be appropriate for large number of cached items.
+Anyway, evicting items after timer expires releases memory in case when some cached items are rarely hit.
+For real world scenario time based cache eviction policy can be rewritten differently, of course</p>

 <h3>Invoking/Testing</h3>
 <p>for number of hits test scenarios, run test <code>test_cache_decorator.py</code></p>
-<p>for timebased eviction test scenarios, run test <code>test_cache_decorator_time.py</code> .
-The reason behind separating time based eviction to different test is that it takes 10 minutes to run</p>
+<p>for time based eviction test scenarios, run test <code>test_cache_decorator_time.py</code> .
+The reason behind separating time based eviction to different test is that it takes 10 minutes to run.</p>

+<h3>Final notes</h3>
+<p>If you want to see more detailed log messages, change log configuration in <code>cache_decorator.py</code> to <code>logging.basicConfig(level=logging.DEBUG)</code></p>